FLNRO-Smithers-Research/Offsite_trials_2022/README.md

 # Offsite_trials_2022
-Repository to managem off-site trial locations and data
+Repository to manage off-site trial locations and data